sasideepbillakurthi/bdd100k-object-detection-analysis/REPORT.md

 Figure 2 shows the distribution of bounding box areas using a logarithmic scale.

-Observations
+### Observations

-The distribution of bounding box areas is highly skewed toward small objects.
-The median bounding box area is only 817 pixels², meaning that half of the objects occupy less than this area in the image.
+- The distribution of bounding box areas is **highly skewed toward small objects**.
+- The **median area is 817 pixels²**, meaning that half of the objects occupy less than this area.

-The mean area (6,776 pixels²) is significantly larger than the median, indicating the presence of a small number of very large objects that increase the average.
+- The **mean area (6,776 pixels²)** is much larger than the median, indicating the presence of a few **very large objects** that increase the average.

-Further analysis shows that:

-25% of objects occupy less than 304 pixels²

-75% of objects are smaller than 3,022 pixels²

-This indicates that most objects occupy relatively small regions of the image.
+- **25% of objects are smaller than 304 pixels²**, and **75% are smaller than 3,022 pixels²**, showing that most objects occupy relatively small image regions.

-The smallest bounding boxes have an area of 0.87 pixels², which likely corresponds to extremely distant or partially visible objects.
-In contrast, the largest bounding boxes reach 917,709 pixels², typically corresponding to nearby vehicles such as buses or trucks.
+- Bounding box areas range from **0.87 pixels² to 917,709 pixels²**, reflecting a large variation in object scales.

-Implications for Object Detection
+### Implications for Object Detection

-The large number of small objects presents a significant challenge for object detection models.
-Small objects contain fewer pixels and are therefore harder to detect, particularly when feature maps are downsampled in deep convolutional networks.
+- The high proportion of **small objects makes detection more challenging**, as they contain fewer pixels and visual details.
+- Small objects are more likely to be lost in **downsampled feature maps** in deep neural networks.

-This challenge is particularly relevant for classes such as traffic lights and traffic signs, which often appear far from the camera and therefore occupy very small regions of the image.
+- This issue is particularly important for **traffic lights and traffic signs**, which often appear far from the camera.

-Modern detection architectures address this issue using techniques such as:

-Feature Pyramid Networks (FPN) for multi-scale detection

-higher-resolution feature maps

-specialized small-object detection strategies

-Understanding the size distribution of objects helps guide the design of detection models and training strategies for autonomous driving perception tasks.
+- Techniques such as **Feature Pyramid Networks (FPN)**, **higher-resolution feature maps**, and **multi-scale detection strategies** are commonly used to improve detection performance for small objects.

-5. .
-Aspect Ratio Analysis
+## 5. Aspect Ratio Analysis

-To analyze the geometric characteristics of annotated objects, the aspect ratio of each bounding box was computed.
+To analyze the geometric characteristics of annotated objects, the **aspect ratio** of each bounding box was computed.
 The aspect ratio is defined as the ratio between the bounding box width and height:

-Aspect Ratio
+\[
-=
+\text{Aspect Ratio} = \frac{\text{width}}{\text{height}}
-width
-height
-Aspect Ratio=
-height
-width
-	​
+\]

-Aspect ratio analysis helps identify the typical shapes of objects in the dataset and detect extreme bounding boxes that may affect detection performance.
+Aspect ratio analysis helps identify the **typical shapes of objects in the dataset** and detect **extreme bounding boxes** that may affect detection performance.

-The summary statistics of aspect ratios for the training split are shown in Table 3, and the distribution is visualized in Figure 3.
+The summary statistics of aspect ratios for the training split are shown in **Table 3**, and the distribution is visualized in **Figure 3**.

 Table 3: Bounding Box Aspect Ratio Statistics (Train Split)
 | Statistic          | Value     |